 Am I A Candidate for Implants? – Lincoln, NE

 Deciding to move forward with dental implants is just one step on the journey towards a complete, more confident smile.
 The next step is to determine if your mouth is ready for implants, taking into account many factors that can influence that decision.
 Here in Lincoln, NE we want to ensure our patients are ready for their treatment and know what their smile goals are.
-Take a look below at just a handful of traits that make an ideal candidate and not-so-ideal candidate for dental implants with Dr. Hoffman and Dr. Plooster.
+Take a look below at just a handful of traits that make an ideal candidate and not-so-ideal candidate for dental implants with Dr. Hoffman.

 What Makes A Good Candidate?